PyLadiesGermany/pycon-us-2024-workshop/README.md

 **You should add these `.inc()` calls in the place in your code where the event you want to track is occurring.** If you want to increment by a different amount than 1, you can for example, use `.inc(1.5)`.

+##### Challenge 2 Create a custom metric

 Add the call to `inc()` in your code.
 Try experiment with the placement of where you call it, what difference does it make to your metric?

-#### Already finished?
+##### Already finished?

 How about creating a custom metric to measure the latency of your requests?
 You might consider a histogram for this as it splits the latency into buckets.
-You'll find some more information on histograms in the [bonus material](#bonus-material:-histograms-in-prometheus) at the bottom of this page.
+You'll find some more information on histograms in the [bonus material](#bonus-material-histograms-in-prometheus) at the bottom of this page.

 ---

-### Section 3: Scraping Metrics with Prometheus and creating Dashboards with Grafana 🔥📈
+### Section 3 Scraping Metrics with Prometheus and creating Dashboards with Grafana

 ---

 So far we've been able to instrument our application, such that it is now exporting metrics about its runtime behavior.
 However, we still need to collect those metrics and store the data in a way so we can query it back out in order to graph it over time and make dashboards.

-There is a `prometheus.yaml` configuration file here in the repo, which is already set up to scrape metrics from our application.
+There is a `prometheus.yaml` configuration file in this repo, which is already set up to scrape metrics from our application.
 We will run our application, Prometheus, and Grafana inside Docker, so that they are easily able to find each other.

 #### Run the application, Prometheus and Grafana in Docker